EBIO5460Fall2024/class-materials/11_6_ants_bayes_GLM_rstanarm.md

 ```

 ![](11_6_ants_bayes_GLM_rstanarm_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->

 This is substantially similar to the inference from our `ulam` script
 and the frequentist analysis.
 However, the regression intervals and
-prediction intervals are narrower, presumably because the default priors
+prediction intervals are slightly narrower, presumably because the
-are a little bit informative.
-We’ll look at the priors next.
+default priors are a little bit informative.
+We’ll look at the priors
+next.

 ## Summary